videojs/m3u8-parser/README.md

 parser.manifest.custom.framerate // 29.97
 ```

-Custom parsers may be configured to pick up segment or playlist level tags by passing `true` as the last argument.
-Having a segment level custom parser will add a `custom` object to the segment data.
+Custom parsers are configured by default to pick up segment or playlist level tags.
+Having a segment level custom parser will add a `custom` object to the playlist or segment data.

 ```js
 const manifest = [